SOCIAL ENTREPRENEURSHIP TRAINING

 Competitions to determine the most outstanding social ventures that have the potential to scale.

-Commercial Proof of Concepts (POC) grants for winning social ventures.
+Commercial Proof of Concepts (POC) investments for winning social ventures.

 Social impact investment to help successful POC's scale utilizing social franchising.